W H Nash

 Samuel Nixon (1803-54) was born in London, though the details of his training are obscure.
 According to the DNB his brother, identified only as ‘Mr Nixon’, was a glass painter.
 The closeness in dates of birth suggests this was J H Nixon (see under Ward and Nixon).
 Samuel exhibited regularly at the RA from 1823 and in addition to architectural carving, busts and monuments, aspired to producing allegorical and heroic sculptures.
 His best known work was the gigantic granite statue of King William IV, erected in the City in 1844 and now at Greenwich.
 The technical problems he encountered with this caused Nixon some financial difficulties.
 As a designer of monuments, that at Pett suggests he was perhaps too reluctant to dissuade his patrons from their less happy ideas.

-Michael Noble helped with the design of a stained glass window with J Hayward at Balcombe,in 1995.
-He has not so far been identified more fully and though there are more than one persons of the name known as artsts and musicians, there is no reason to think they are the same.
+Michael Noble helped with the design of a stained glass window with J Hayward at Balcombe in 1995.
+He has not so far been identified more fully and though there are several persons of the name known as artists and musicians, there is no reason to think they are the same.

 Joseph Nollekens (1737-1823) was born in London, the son of a painter from Antwerp, and was apprenticed as a sculptor to P Scheemakers from 1750, before going to Rome in 1762.
 There he was patronised by British clients and was able use the links he had made to advance his career further after his return to London in 1770 – he was elected ARA within a year and an RA in 1772.
 He was much praised for his portrait-busts, of which he made many, though he produced almost every type of sculpture, including monuments.
 The latter became increasingly formulaic (Roscoe p898) and Edmund Gosse’s criticism, that they were ‘broken with trivial eccentricities’, seem strange today for they seem quite conventional for their era.
 Much information about him derives from J T Smith’s book, which is at times highly scurrilous, since Smith’s father had not received an anticipated legacy in Nollekens’s will.
 According to Smith, both he and his wife were notorious for their parsimony and he left a fortune of £200,000.